SAP-samples/teched2023-AD261/exercises/ex2/README.md

 	| SAP API Management  |  HelloWorldAPI
 	| Role Collection  |  Role Collection for Content Export |

-    <br/> For Cloud Integration, search the integration package with your user .ad261.XXX and select it.
-For example, SAP Responsible Design and Production Integration with SAP ERP.ad261.0012
-	<br/> For SAP API Management, select "HelloWorldAPI"
-	<br/> For Role Collection, select "Role Collection for Content Export"
 <br/> <img width="322" alt="image" src="images/export.png">

 5. Since these content types do not have any dependencies, you observe an empty list.
 Skip this optional step to add dependencies and proceed to Step 3.